 Frequently Asked Questions

 Harris County established Harris County Recovery Assistance, a total of $60 million program designed to help households recover from financial distress brought about by the COVID-19 pandemic, and appointed Catholic Charities to serve as program administrator.
 Preparations to launch the program are now underway.

 When can I apply?

 How much money will people get?

 Each of the total 40,000 eligible, approved households from the two rounds of funding received a one-time payment of $1,500.
-Recipients may use the money for any emergency expenses, such as: healthcare, rent or mortgage, utilities, food, internet, transportation, childcare, and other past due expenses.
+Recipients could use the money for any emergency expenses, such as: healthcare, rent or mortgage, utilities, food, internet, transportation, childcare, and other past due expenses.

 How were people selected?